 First Things First: The Other Path

-Getting paid a decent salary and saving for retirement while reading about history, culture, politics, and/or religion in your free time can be an excellent choice–a way of living happily and contributing to a set of intellectual conversations that interest you without burrowing into a PhD program.
+Getting paid a decent salary and saving for retirement while reading about history, culture, politics, and/or religion in your free time can be an excellent choice–a way of living happily and contributing to a set of intellectual conversations that interest you without burrowing into an MA or PhD program.

 The Cautionary Statement

-The truly grim reality of academic work is that you probably shouldn’t do it.
-Only do a PhD if you absolutely cannot think of doing something—anything!—else with your life.
+Now, about the PhD: The truly grim reality of the academic track is that you probably shouldn’t do it.
+Only do a PhD if you absolutely cannot think of doing something — anything! — else with your life.
 Your undying passion for the material has to sustain you through somewhere between 5 and 8 difficult years in which you make little money and therefore make no contributions to your retirement, save no money for vacations, and live with high levels of stress, with absolutely no guarantee of employment in your field after you finish.

 (This does not mean that only the best scholars get such jobs.
 The number of people getting tenure-track teaching jobs is small and rapidly dwindling.
 For reasons that are entirely structural and have very little to do with personal aptitude, many people wind up working as adjuncts, teaching on a course-by-course basis and often living at or below poverty level.
 The bottom line is that the math is not good for anybody, and the situation for most folks is quite demoralizing.
 For some beautifully sardonic and witty takes on academia and the writing life by a PhD-holding independent scholar and writer, see www.KellyJBaker.com.)